HamzLDN/Partial-WAF/README.md

-# Partial-Protect
+# Partial-WAF

-Partial Protect aims to heavily focus on detecting threats in real time and defending against it.
+Partial-WAF aims to heavily focus on detecting threats in real time and defending against it.
 Aimed to be user friendly for small sites trying to have extra security for free.

 ## Visuals
 <img src="ReadmeImages/Dashboard.png" width="800" />